nickvusko/Advent_of_Code_2021/README.md

 numpy  - 1.20.3

-Functions take your a simple .txt file as an argument and return the result.
+Functions take a .txt file as an argument and return the result.